Hasbrouck Gold Project Exploration

 No exploration is currently planned at the Hasbrouck Deposit as this deposit is well-drilled with 331 boreholes in and around it.
-Modern exploration started in 1970s and has progressively continued since then to adequately defined the Resource and Reserves.
+Modern exploration has been continuous since the 1970s and has adequately defines the Mineral Resources and Reserves.

 Three Hills mine Exploration

 The Three Hills Deposit is a low-sulfidation, epithermal gold deposit, with mineralization associated with structural features, rock-unit contacts, and with high-permeability lithology.
 Gold mineralization occurs in a zone of pervasive silicification within the Siebert Formation and the upper 10 to 30 feet of the Fraction Tuff.
 The contact between these two units contains consistently higher grades of gold and is commonly argillized.
-The currently known Resources extend 600 ft east–west by 2,000 ft north–south and have been drill-tested to a depth greater than 1,000 ft.
+The current Mineral Resource extends 600 ft east–west by 2,000 ft north–south and has been drill-tested to a depth greater than 1,000 ft.
 Mineralization remains open to the east and at depth.
 The Company continues to explore this deposit.

 A table of West Kirkland's 2014 Exploration drilling at Three Hills is presented below.